nipfuh/D-Bot-Marlin/README.md

 ### Downloading and opening the project

 On this page, go to the right.
-Under releases, select the newst release and download the attached zip file.
+Under releases, select the newest release and download the attached zip file.
 Extract the zip file into a folder of your choice.

 Next, open VS Code.
 Select the PlatformIO section on the left and select `Open`.